-The Halton Environmental Network partnered with Value Chain Management International, a global food consultancy group and leader in identifying and analyzing food loss and waste, in a cutting edge study: MAKE EVERY BITE COUNT, a food waste and loss survey.
+The Halton Environmental Network commissioned Value Chain Management International, a global food consultancy group and leader in identifying and analyzing food loss and waste, for a cutting edge study: MAKE EVERY BITE COUNT, a food waste and loss survey.

 In Canada, 2.38 million metric tonnes (approximately the weight of 20 CN Towers) or $10.4 billion of avoidable or potentially edible food waste is generated in the home.
 This represents approximately 21% of food loss and waste along the entire food chain.